p3zo/rhythmic-relationships/scripts/README.md

 These scripts are from outdated experiments and are likely no longer functional.

 `predict.py`: Generate a bass roll given a drum roll.

-`rsp_pairs_train.py`: Train a conditional VAE on pairs of rhythm space points (RSPs).

-`rsp_train.py`: Train a VAE for a single part using a rhythm descriptor representation.
-Example inference is given in `rsp_inference.py`.

-`segroll_train.py`: Train a VAE for a single part using a piano roll representation.
-Example inference is given in `segroll_inference.py`.

 `analyze_segroll_samples.py`: Compare the descriptor distributions of many latent samples to the distributions of the input data